To explore all of the student groups on campus, visit the Involvement section of the university website.

 IEEE Student Group

 A non-profit organization, IEEE (pronounced Eye-triple-E) is the world’s leading professional association for the advancement of technology.
 Benefits include:

-Women in ECEE promotes diversity and equality of women in the Department of Electrical, Computer and Energy Engineering at University of Colorado Boulder.
+Women in ECEE promotes diversity in the Department of Electrical, Computer and Energy Engineering at CU Boulder.
 The goals of the group are:

-Women in ECEE's principal activities include social events where women can gather and have fun in a low-key environment (e.g. coffee hours); hosting speakers and panels to discuss professional development, work/life balance and career choices; and laboratory tours.
+Women in ECEE's principal activities include social events where students of all genders can gather and have fun in a low-key environment (e.g. coffee hours); hosting speakers and panels to discuss professional development, work/life balance and career choices; and laboratory tours.